-Ngembak Geni is a day of self introspection where locals take time to contemplate on their values about tolerance love, patience and kindness.
+Ngembak Geni is a day of self-introspection where locals take time to contemplate on their values about tolerance love, patience and kindness.

 Ngembak Geni is held one day after Nyepi, a popular event and one of the most significant in Balinese culture as it celebrates the ‘Day of Silence’.
-After a day of reflection and self-introspection, locals will proceed to engage in daily social activities that they were prohibited from doing during Nyepi.
+After a day of reflection and self-introspection, locals will engage in daily social activities that they were prohibited from doing during Nyepi.

 These social activities are complemented by carrying out a wide range of traditional rituals as a community.
-One of the highlights of this event is that locals will go around asking for forgiveness from each other from wrongs that may have been committed.
+One of the highlights of this event is that locals will go around asking for forgiveness from each other for wrongs that may have been committed.

-Some of the rituals undertaken include purification during Melasti, harmonisation and visiting others within the community.
+Some rituals undertaken include purification during Melasti, harmonisation and visiting others within the community.
 Visitors touring Bali during this period may not be involved directly in the rituals that accompany Ngembak Geni, as it is expected that they will respect the culture and traditions of the locals.